Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

     tags: [container]
 ```

-This file consists of a list of host machines on which each host has the following attributes:
+This file consists of a list of host machines where each host has the following attributes:

 - host/ip_range - a single or range of IPs of the host.
 The host should be accessible from the client host via this IP.
 - port - authentication port